vladis-c/weatherapp-eficode/README.md

 1. **React** (functional component) has been chosen as a framework for creating the app for its vast amount of libraries and code-frendlinnes.
 2. **TypeScript**has been chosen as a coding language to suppport React framework rather than JavaScript due to type checks and enums to fix errors in development and have no errors during production.
 3. **Material UI** is straping the styling in this React App.
 Agiliness and responsiveness of MUI is a huge benifit in this kind of applications.
 4. Usage of **`react-device-detect`** and **Material UI** styling properties made it possible to have a responsive design.
 Currently the app can be opened on modern smartphones and desktop applications.
-[See screenshots Section]().
-5. The app is available in **Docker** container for both [frontend]() and [backend]() parts. `docker-compose.yml` in common folder and `Dokerfile`s in each of the folder features the structure of the container tasks.
+5. The app is available in **Docker** container for both [frontend](./frontend/) and [backend](./backend/) parts. `docker-compose.yml` in common folder and `Dokerfile`s in each of the folder features the structure of the container tasks.
 With help of `nodemon` backend has hotreload feature.
 Frontend hotreload is featured by default.
 6. **Redux Toolkit** is used as state managment in the app.
 7. **Redux Saga** has successfully showed itself as a Redux middleware, and is now used in the app to fetch the data from the api as well.
 8. With help of **Redux Persist** this app can manage to keep the Redux state across the pages and refreshes.